netmet1/constellation_nodectl/README.md

                          to access va transfer.sh
                          file name = <your-node-ip-address>_logs.tar.gz

+    auto_restart <disable> <check_pid>   |  Starts a background nodectl service that will keep an eye on the network and restart your services if they go offline.

+                                            auto_restart disable - turns this service off auto_restart check_pid - checks if it is running

     health  | - show basic health elements of your Node
               - show the current 15 minute CPU load and if WARNING or LOW